GLOBAL MARKETS-Stocks slip from record highs before U.S. bank earnings | Business

 GLOBAL MARKETS-Stocks slip from record highs before U.S. bank earnings

-The dollar slipped and a gauge of global equity markets slid from record highs on Monday as investors wait to see whether an expected jump in U.S. earnings will justify stock prices already trading at very high premiums.
-U.S. government debt edged higher ahead of the Treasury Department's auction of $96 billion in new three-year and 10-year notes, and before key data releases this week, including a reading on U.S. consumer price inflation and retail sales.
+The dollar slipped on Monday and a gauge of global equity markets slid from record highs last week as investors wait to see whether an expected jump in U.S. earnings will justify stock prices already trading at very high premiums.
+The smooth auction of $96 billion in new three- and 10-year U.S. Treasury notes kept a move higher in yields in check as the market looked to key data releases this week, including a reading on U.S. consumer price inflation and retail sales.

 Analysts expect profits for S&P 500 firms to show a 25% jump from a year earlier, according to Refinitiv IBES data.
 That would be the strongest performance for the quarter since 2018.
 Optimism about vaccination programs and an ensuing rebound is driving stocks.
 Total market capitalization of global equities hit $90 trillion last week, according to Refinitiv data.
 European shares eased from record highs as investors held off from making big bets before earnings season.
 Europe's broad FTSEurofirst 300 index closed down 0.43%.